mdibaiee/flappy-es/README.md

 the updates become pretty large and will pull the model too much to sides, thus the model will enter a state of oscillation.

-To try it yourself, there is a `long.npy` file, rename it to `load.npy` (backup `load.npy` before doing so) and run `demo.py`, you will see the bird failing more often than not. `long.py` was trained for 100 more iterations than `load.npy`.
+To try it yourself, there is a `long.npy` file, rename it to `load.npy` (backup `load.npy` before doing so) and run `demo.py`, you will see the bird failing more often than not. `long.py` was trained for only 100 more epochs than `load.npy`.